PATH Study FAQs for Researchers

 The PATH Study is unable to assist with individual analytic questions from researchers.
 Researchers are encouraged to consult other pages at ICPSR such as the Help and User Guide and the Teaching & Learning pages.
 You may also wish to consult with statisticians and analysts at your institution with more specific questions.

-Is there a special funding announcement for secondary data analysis specifically for the PATH Study data or existing secondary data analysis grants other than the conventional mechanisms, e.g., a R03?
+Is there a special funding announcement for existing data analysis specifically for the PATH Study data or existing data analysis grants other than the conventional mechanisms, e.g., a R03?

 Specific Data Content